-- A relevant tertiary degree in Nursing or Allied Health. - Experience in inter-professional teaching or community-based education - Outstanding verbal communication / interpersonal skills with the ability to communicate and present to a range of stakeholders from school, university and health sector, environments. - Well-developed and effective negotiation and influencing skills - Excellent written skills including report writing and documentation. - Excellent organisational skills. - Demonstrated ability to work in an independent manner, and to exercise initiative and work with a minimal level of supervision, and as part of a multidisciplinary team, to achieve project goals and meet agreed deadlines. - Experience in or commitment to working effectively in a multi-site environment.
+- A relevant tertiary degree (e.g. Nursing or Allied Health profession) with significant experience in a similar senior role. - Project coordination experience in the health, education and/or community fields, demonstrated by effective planning, organisational and time management skills, problem solving skills and the ability to prioritise and meet deadlines. - Outstanding verbal communication / interpersonal skills with the ability to communicate and present to a range of stakeholders from school, university and health sector, environments.

+- Excellent written skills including report writing and documentation and the ability to use a range of technologies. - Demonstrated ability to work in an independent manner, and to exercise initiative and work with a minimal level of supervision, and as part of a multidisciplinary team, to achieve project goals and meet agreed deadlines.